Resonite-Community-Projects/adult-session-browser/README.md

 ### Session update system

-Within the session you wish to publish to the API and make available, a Logix bot is provided within this public folder:
+Within the session you wish to publish to the API and make available, a ProtoFlux bot is provided within this public folder:
 `resrec:///U-GrayBoltWolf/R-72ff0dd2-b064-44b4-bfb4-2a338333f06d`

 ![image](https://user-images.githubusercontent.com/4554196/192861133-5d0f481c-bacd-4a7d-828d-fd173e92b766.png)